noob6t5/PreetiFontInstallation/README.md

 Run this command with sudo
+Use this command for installing Preeti font in Linux

-World wide for Linux ,
+World wide